NARRATOR: Ladies and gentlemen, the story you are about to hear is true. The names have been changed to protect the innocent.

 NARRATOR: On January 9th, Timberland filed an Application for Statement of Charges against the blogger alleging assault.
 In a moment, the disposition of those charges.

 ANNOUNCER: Are you a loyal supporter of Team Lickspittle?
 If you are, you should be showing you support by wearing a Team t-shirt, sweatshirt, or hoodie.
 They’re just some of the useful trinkets with the Team Likespittle, Res Judicata, Johnny Atsign, and The Grand Hog logos you’ll find at The Hogewash Store.
 Why not go by today and spend a bit of your hard earned cash in support of Team Lickspittle?
 All those goodies are available exclusively at The Hogewash Store.
-You can also show your support by hitting the Tip Jar or by doing your Amazon shopping via the link on the Home page.
+You can also show your support by hitting the Tip Jar.

 NARRATOR: On January 9th, Timberland filed an Application for Statement of Charges against the blogger alleging assault.
 Upon review of the evidence, the Montgomery County State’s Attorney’s Office found that there was no support for the charge and a nolle prosequi was entered in the case.
 The charge was dropped.